hawkerboy7/de-logger/README.md

 ```

 ## Usage
 It basically works the same way as console.log() only it ads colors and alignment to the messages.
 The first agument is assumed to be the name of the data you want to log.
 The rest of the arguments should be the data you want to log.
 You may also provide one argument containing data.
 This way the log will be nameless.
+As of version 0.2.0 it's also possible to store log messages into a log file.

 ## Example 1
 The examples are written in coffeescript.
 For an example in javascript check the [examples folder](https://github.com/hawkerboy7/de-logger/tree/master/build/examples).